top of page

 CHILDREN’S SECTION

-71. A drawing of your garden, or a garden of a friend/relative
+71. A drawing or collage of a tree or trees.

 Children age 8 to 12 years*

-74. Cupcakes decorated with a garden theme (e.g. flowers, tees, insects etc)
+74. Cupcakes decorated with a woodland theme (e.g., flowers, trees, insects, etc.)

 Children under 12 years old*